Waterproofing methods, Modern kitchen designs, Vaastu tips for home, Home Construction cost

 12) Air entraining Cement

-Air entraining cement is a hydraulic cement that contains air-entraining agents, such as resins, glues and sodium salts, to create microscopic air bubbles within the concrete mix.
+Air-entraining cement is a hydraulic cement that contains air-entraining agents, such as resins, glues and sodium salts, to create microscopic air bubbles within the concrete mix.
 Air-entraining cement requires less water to achieve a specific consistency than ordinary Portland cement and other types of cement.
-It's commonly used in construction projects that require frost resistance, such as concrete pavements, bridges, and buildings located in cold climates.
+It's commonly used in construction projects requiring frost resistance, such as concrete pavements, bridges, and buildings in cold climates.

-Expansive cement is a type of hydraulic cement that's designed to expand slightly after setting.
-Expansive cement is commonly used in construction projects where a tight fit is required, such as precast concrete units and bridge bearings.
-It's also used in grouting and shotcrete applications, where the expansion can help fill voids and gaps.
-Expansive cement can also be used to compensate for the shrinkage in concrete due to temperature changes or drying.
+Expansive cement is a type of hydraulic cement designed to expand slightly after setting.
+It is commonly used in construction projects requiring a tight fit, such as precast concrete units and bridge bearings.
+The expansion can also help fill voids and gaps in grouting and shotcrete applications.
+Expansive cement can also compensate for the shrinkage in concrete due to temperature changes or drying.

-Hydrographic cement is a specialised type of Portland cement that's designed to set and harden underwater.
+Hydrographic cement is a specialised Portland cement designed to set and harden underwater.
 It's made by blending Portland cement clinker with special additives that help it hydrate and set even in the presence of water.
-Hydrographic cement is commonly used in marine and underwater construction projects, such as building dams, bridges, and underwater tunnels.
-It's also used in the construction of swimming pools, water storage tanks, and sewage treatment plants.
+This type of cement is commonly used in marine and underwater construction projects, such as dams, bridges, and underwater tunnels.
+It also constructs swimming pools, water storage tanks, and sewage treatment plants.

-Portland limestone cement (PLC) is a type of blended cement that's made by inter-grinding Portland cement clinker and 5 to 15% limestone.
-PLC has similar properties to OPC, but it typically has a lower carbon footprint and generates less heat during the hydration process.
+Portland limestone cement (PLC) is a type of blended cement made by inter-grinding Portland cement clinker and 5 to 15% limestone.
+PLC has similar properties to OPC, but it typically has a lower carbon footprint and generates less heat during hydration.
 PLC is commonly used in construction projects where sustainability is a concern, such as green buildings and infrastructure.
-It's also suitable for use in general-purpose concrete applications, such as pavements, foundations, and precast units.
+It's also suitable for general-purpose concrete applications, such as pavements, foundations, and precast units.

 1) 33 Grade Cement